 Mark Trachtenberg's ability to craft a "big picture" legal strategy from the inception of litigation through the final appeal has led to his involvement in some of the most complex and high-stakes litigation in the state, including two successful challenges to the Texas school finance system, the disposition on summary judgment of a False Claims Act case in which the plaintiffs had sought $256 billion in damages against a major oil company, and the successful defense of an appeal of a $3.6 billion bankruptcy plan of reorganization in the Fifth Circuit.

 Mark, a partner in the firm’s Appellate section, is board certified in civil appellate law by the Texas Board of Legal Specialization.
-He has been named a “Texas Super Lawyer” in appellate law by Texas Monthly magazine, a “Future Star” by Benchmark Litigation, and was profiled in the cover article of the 2010 Texas Super Lawyers magazine - Rising Stars Edition.
+He has been named a “Texas Super Lawyer” in appellate law, Thomson Reuters, 2013-2014; a “Future Star” by Benchmark Litigation, Euromoney Institutional Investor PLC, 2013-2014; and was profiled in the cover article of the 2010 Texas Super Lawyers magazine - Rising Stars Edition, Thomson Reuters.
 He is proud to have been selected as a member of the American Law Institute, and to serve by appointment on the Executive Committee of the Yale Law School Association.

 Mark currently serves as lead counsel for a coalition of 88 school districts in a lawsuit challenging the constitutionality of the state’s current school finance system.
 This lawsuit, which was tried over the course of 16 weeks, culminated in a 382-page decision from State District Judge John Dietz in August 2014, holding Texas’s school finance system unconstitutional on all of the grounds asserted by Haynes and Boone’s clients.